Wenden (Sauerland): Location

 Wenden lies at the southernmost tip of the Sauerland, an area of low mountain ranges.
 The Bigge and its tributaries, which feed into Biggesee, rise near Wenden.
 To the southeast a ridge separates the municipality from the adjoining Siegerland.
 In the southwest the municipal area borders Rhineland-Palatinate.

-Neighbouring communities
+Neighbouring municipalities

 Bordering on Wenden are Olpe and Drolshagen, which like Wenden lie in the Olpe district, Friesenhagen in Rhineland-Palatinate’s Altenkirchen district, Kreuztal, Freudenberg and Siegen (all in Siegen-Wittgenstein), and also Reichshof in the Oberbergischer Kreis.

-Constituent communities
+Constituent municipalities

-The community consists of the following centres: Altenhof, Altenwenden, Bebbingen, Brün, Büchen, Döingen, Dörnscheid, Eichertshof, Elben, Gerlingen, Girkhausen, Heid, Hillmicke, Hoffnung, Hünsborn, Huppen, Löffelberg, Möllmicke, Ottfingen, Römershagen, Rothemühle, Rothenborn, Scheiderwald, Schönau, Schwarzbruch, Trömbach, Vahlberg, Wenden, Wendenerhütte and Wilhelmstal.
+The municipality consists of three major villages: Wenden (3900 inhabitants), Hünsborn (3100) and Ottfingen (2200).
+Smaller villages are: Altenhof, Altenwenden, Brün, Eichen, Elben, Gerlingen, Heid, Hillmicke, Möllmicke, Römershagen, Rothemühle, Schönau and Vahlberg.
+Additionally, there are some hamlets: Bebbingen, Büchen, Döingen, Eichertshof, Girkhausen, Hoffnung, Huppen, Löffelberg, Rothenborn, Scheiderwald, Schwarzbruch, Trömbach, Wendenerhütte and Wilhelmstal.

 Climate

 Wenden's climate is very wet.
 West winds bring clouds that form over the Atlantic Ocean and they rise as they pass over the Sauerland and Wenden, which in turn brings rain.
 The coldest month is January.
 July is the warmest month.
 During winter fog forms frequently out of the moist air.